texfaq/texfaq.github.io/FAQ-algorithms.md

 Similarly, the style of
 ''_Combinatorial Algorithms: Generation, Enumeration and Search_''
 is supported by the [`pseudocode`](http://ctan.org/pkg/pseudocode) package, written by the authors of the book.
-It has the common 'Pascal-like' style, and has some interesting constructs for what one thinks of as Pascal blocks.
+It has the common ''Pascal-like'' style, and has some interesting constructs for what one thinks of as Pascal blocks.

 The [`algorithm2e`](http://ctan.org/pkg/algorithm2e) is of very long standing, and is widely used